Daulis-G/Cybersecurity-Tools/Password Cracking/Tools/OphCrack.md

 1. **Hybrid Approach**
    - Use OphCrack for initial quick cracks
-   - Switch to Hashcat for remaining hashes
+   - Switch to Hashcat for the remaining hashes
    - OphCrack excels at simple passwords

 2. **Table Selection**